open-mmlab/mmyolo/configs/yolov5/README.md

 3. `SyncBN` means use SyncBN, `AMP` indicates training with mixed precision.
 4. We use 8x A100 for training, and the single-GPU batch size is 16.
 This is different from the official code.
 5. The performance is unstable and may fluctuate by about 0.4 mAP and the highest performance weight in `COCO` training in `YOLOv5` may not be the last epoch.
 6. `TTA` means that Test Time Augmentation.
 It's perform 3 multi-scaling transformations on the image, followed by 2 flipping transformations (flipping and not flipping).
-You only need to specify `--tta` when testing to enable.
+You only need to specify `--tta` when testing to enable.  see [TTA](https://github.com/open-mmlab/mmyolo/blob/dev/docs/en/common_usage/tta.md) for details.

 ### VOC